pydata/xarray/doc/faq.rst

 With xray, we draw a firm line between labels that the library understands (``dimensions`` and ``coordinates``) and labels for users and user code (``attrs``).
 For example, we do not automatically intrepret and enforce units or `CF conventions`_.
-(An exception is serialization to NetCDF with ``cf_conventions=True``.)
+(An exception is serialization to netCDF with ``cf_conventions=True``.)

 .. _CF conventions: http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.6/cf-conventions.html